yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 ### Quality of Raw Read R2
 ![Image](./resources/R2qualityraw.png)

-Then I used `fastp` to clean short reads. `fastp` filters out low quality reads based on phred score, removes poor-quality bases from ends of reads, and remove adapter sequences which were detected during initial `fastqc` report.
+Then I used <code style="color : lightskyblue">fastp</code> to clean short reads. <code style="color : lightskyblue">fastp</code> filters out low quality reads based on phred score, removes poor-quality bases from ends of reads, and remove adapter sequences which were detected during initial <code style="color : lightskyblue">fastqc</code> report.
 In our sequences, we did not find any kind of adapter contamination.

 ```bash
 # Quality Trimming and Cleaning of R1 and R2 Raw Reads